Skip to main content

 Overview

-Acer crataegifolium is a deciduous small tree or large shrub reaching 20–30 feet (6–9 m) tall with a spread of 15–20 feet (4.5–6 m).
-The crown is broadly oval with a snakebark character: young stems are green with white vertical striping, fading to grayish-brown on older wood.
-Leaves are three-lobed to unlobed, 1.5–3 inches (4–7.5 cm) long, dark green with serrated margins, smaller and more variable in shape than most maples — resembling hawthorn foliage, which gives the common name.
-Fall color is orange to red-purple, lasting 2–3 weeks.
-Small yellow-green flowers appear in pendant racemes in April–May.
-Samaras, 0.75–1 inch (2–2.5 cm) long, ripen in September–October.
-The species tolerates shade better than most maples and performs best in cool, moist climates.
-Summer heat above 85°F (29°C) causes leaf scorch; performance in hot-summer regions is poor.
+Acer crataegifolium is a deciduous small tree or large shrub in the family Sapindaceae native to Japan, reaching 20-30 feet (6-9 m) tall with a spread of 15-20 feet (4.5-6 m) and forming a broadly oval crown.
+It is a snakebark maple: young stems are green with conspicuous white vertical striping that fades to grayish-brown on wood more than 2-3 years old.
+Leaves are three-lobed to unlobed, 1.5-3 inches (4-7.5 cm) long, dark green with serrated margins, smaller and more variable in shape than those of most maples; the shape resembles Crataegus (hawthorn) foliage and gives both the species epithet and the common name.
+Fall color is orange to red-purple and lasts 2-3 weeks.
+Small yellow-green flowers open in slender pendant racemes in April and May as the leaves emerge, followed by paired samaras 0.75-1 inch (2-2.5 cm) long that ripen in September and October.
+The species tolerates shade better than most maples.
+Summer temperatures sustained above 85°F (29°C) cause leaf margin scorch, which limits the species to cool-summer regions.

 Native Range

-Acer crataegifolium is native to Japan, occurring on Honshu, Shikoku, and Kyushu in montane mixed forests at low to middle elevations.
-It grows in partially shaded positions along forest margins and stream banks on moist, well-drained soils.
+Acer crataegifolium is native to Japan on the main islands of Honshu, Shikoku, and Kyushu, where it grows in montane mixed forests at low to middle elevations along forest margins and stream banks in moist, well-drained soils under partial shade.

 Suggested Uses

-Planted as a specimen in woodland gardens, shaded borders, and small gardens at 15–20 foot (4.5–6 m) spacing.
-The striped bark provides year-round interest after leaf drop.
-Best suited to cool-summer climates.
-Not suited to hot-summer regions, dry exposed sites, or alkaline soils.
+Planted as a specimen in woodland gardens, shaded borders, and smaller gardens at 15-20 foot (4.5-6 m) spacing.
+The green-and-white striped bark continues year-round interest after leaf drop.
+Combined with other shade-tolerant Japanese woodland species in mixed understory plantings in cool-summer regions.
+Not suited to hot-summer regions above zone 8, dry exposed sites, or alkaline soils above pH 7.0.

 How to Identify

-Acer crataegifolium is identified by its combination of snakebark stems (green with white vertical striping on young growth) and small, variably lobed leaves, 1.5–3 inches (4–7.5 cm) long, with serrated margins.
-Leaves range from shallowly three-lobed to nearly unlobed, resembling hawthorn foliage more than typical maple.
-Distinguished from A. capillipes by smaller leaves and less conspicuously red petioles.
-Distinguished from A. davidii by the smaller, more variable leaf shape.
-The striped bark is the most reliable winter identification feature.
+Identified by the combination of snakebark stems — young growth green with white vertical striping — and small, variably lobed leaves 1.5-3 inches (4-7.5 cm) long with serrated margins.
+Leaves range from shallowly three-lobed to nearly unlobed and resemble Crataegus (hawthorn) foliage more than typical palmate maple leaves.
+Separated from Acer capillipes by smaller leaves and petioles that are not conspicuously red, and from Acer davidii by the smaller, more variable leaf shape.
+The green-and-white striped bark is the main winter identification character.

 Appearance